Hemophilia and other coagulation disorders: neurologic aspects

 • Supplementation with vitamin D may improve outcome in select neuroimmune and neurodegenerative neurologic disorders, but available studies to date have not provided convincing evidence that vitamin D treatment improves either the frequency of relapses, measures of disability, or measures of disease activity on MRI in patients with multiple sclerosis.

-The discovery of vitamin D (the “sunshine vitamin”) began with Scottish physician Theobald Palm’s observation in the 1890s that rickets primarily affected children in the industrial cities of Europe, whereas those in more sun-exposed areas of Southeast Asia and Japan were unaffected (27; 17).
+The discovery of vitamin D (the sunshine vitamin) began with Scottish physician Theobald Palms observation in the 1890s that rickets primarily affected children in the industrial cities of Europe, whereas those in more sun-exposed areas of Southeast Asia and Japan were unaffected (29; 18).
 A leading hypothesis at the time was that affected children in Europe had succumbed to an infectious source that caused bone deformities and fractures, yet despite the rampant infections Palm encountered on his Asian travels, those children were not affected by rickets.
 He surmised that a lack of sunlight exposure was the causative factor, and this was confirmed shortly thereafter by observational studies showing that children who had moved from low-light industrial areas to higher elevations or the countryside subsequently had improved bone health.
-In 1918, American biochemist Elmer McCollum (1879-1967) identified vitamin D as the crucial nutrient in cod liver oil, which was used at that time to prevent or cure rickets (79; 45; 23).
-When combined with Palm’s earlier observations about rickets, the connection between vitamin D and sunlight became clear.
+In 1918, American biochemist Elmer McCollum (1879-1967) identified vitamin D as the crucial nutrient in cod liver oil, which was used at that time to prevent or cure rickets (82; 47; 24).
+When combined with Palms earlier observations about rickets, the connection between vitamin D and sunlight became clear.
 Vitamin D was quickly supplemented in diets globally, and nutritional rickets was essentially eradicated.

 Vitamin D is a hormone, and many authors describe it as vitamin D hormone.
 It is a vitamin only under certain environmental conditions of inadequate exposure to ultraviolet light.
-Vitamin D plays an essential role in the regulation of calcium and phosphate homeostasis, but it has broader roles as well that include roles in neural development and neurotrophic signaling.
+Vitamin D plays an essential role in regulating calcium and phosphate homeostasis, but it also has broader roles that include roles in neural development and neurotrophic signaling.